-American Honda Motor Company of Torrance, Calif., is recalling about 3,300 side-by-side recreational off-highway vehicles (ROVs).
+American Honda Motor Company of Torrance, Calif., is recalling about 2,200 recreational off-highway vehicles (ROVs).

-The following model/types and serial number ranges are being recalled:
+The following model numbers and serial number ranges are being recalled:

 What to do

-Consumers should immediately stop using the recalled vehicles and contact their local authorized Honda dealer to schedule an appointment to have the original front door striker plates removed and replaced, free of charge.
+Consumers should immediately stop using the recalled ROVs and contact their local authorized Honda Powersports dealer to schedule an appointment for a free inspection and repair.
+Honda is contacting all known purchasers directly.

 Consumers may contact American Honda toll-free at 866-784-1870 from 8:30 a.m. to 4:30 p.m.
 (PT) Monday through Friday or online at www.powersports.honda.com and click on “Recall Information” at the bottom of the page for more information.